 Before buying, make sure the software is compatible with your operating system.
 You can check this on the product pages.

-A solution to the problem encountered by only using your keyboard/mouse/MPC/pad controller would be to buy a DJ controller to go with your DJ computer software.
+A solution to the problem encountered by only using your keyboard/mouse/MPC would be to buy a MIDI controller to go with your DJ computer software.
 These normally come all set up and ready to go with two virtual decks and a mixer.
-Make sure your DJ Controller comes with an extra soundcard though; otherwise you’ll have to buy an external multi-channel USB soundcard.
+Make sure your DJ Controller comes with an extra soundcard though; otherwise you'll have to buy an external multi-channel USB soundcard.
 This is because you need two soundcard outputs for the headphone channel and the speaker channel.
-It’s also important that the soundcard the controller uses is good quality – bad quality soundcards can cause latency, lack clarity or punch and cause humming or hissing.
+It's also important that the soundcard the controller uses is good quality - bad quality soundcards can cause latency, lack clarity or punch and cause humming or hissing.

 One major setback with this set up is that you do not get a choice of what mixer you'd like.
 Different controllers will come with different amounts of channels on their mixers.
 You're not going to be able to change the mixer if you start to get fed up with only having 2 channels, so make sure the DJ controller you choose has the right amount of channels and other features on it to meet your needs.